ElectricGun/video-converter/README.md

 ## Arguments:
 ### Required
 <pre>
--m, --mode      -        Available modes: <br>
+-m, --mode      -        Available modes:
-                             'sorter' - converts video into a sequence of indices of Mindustry resource colours <br>
-                             'raw'    - converts video into a sequence of raw colours <br>
+                             'sorter' - converts video into a sequence of indices of Mindustry resource colours 'raw'    - converts video into a sequence of raw colours
 </pre>
 ### Optional
 <pre>